pedroflp/rently/README.md

 ## Cool implementations

 - Use application anonymously, without a required signin
-- Upgrade from anonym account to credital use account
+- Upgrade from anonym account to credential use account
 - Smart and adaptative dynamic UI based in user account type (guest, user, announcer)